Dev-hwang/simple_text_field/README.md

-This package is a TextField that allows you to implement the OutlineInputBoard with simple settings.
+This package is a TextField that allows you to implement the OutlineInputBorder with simple settings.
 It includes all the options provided by the existing TextField, and additionally includes an option to block white space or special characters.

 ## Getting started